Luke Hochevar: 2011–2013

-Hochevar was the Royals' opening day starter in 2011.
+In March 2011, Hochevar was named the Royals' Opening Day starter for the first time.
+He gave up four runs (three earned) while striking out five in 5 2/3 innings to earn the loss against the Los Angeles Angels of Anaheim.
 At the All-Star break, he had a win–loss record of 5–8 with a 5.46 ERA.
-He fared significantly better after the break, ending the season with an 11–11 record and a 4.68 ERA.
-Also notable was his 1.28 WHIP.
+He fared significantly better after the break, ending the season with an 11–11 record, a 4.68 ERA, and a 1.28 WHIP in 31 starts.

 Hochevar's strong finish in 2011 suggested that he might emerge as a top-quality starting pitcher in 2012.
-Instead, he experienced a disappointing season, finishing with an 8–16 record and a 5.73 ERA.
-He allowed more earned runs than any other major league pitcher, and his -1.7 WAR (Wins Above Replacement) was the worst of his career.
+Instead, he experienced a disappointing season, finishing with an 8–16 record and a 5.73 ERA in 32 starts.
+He allowed more earned runs than any other major league pitcher, and his -1.1 WAR (Wins Above Replacement) was the worst of his career.

 On January 15, 2013, Hochevar filed for salary arbitration, the only Royals player to do so in the off-season, and the second year in a row that he has done so.
-In 2012, he and the team settled on a $3.51 million one-year deal.
-The Royals announced on January 18, 2013, that they had reached agreement with Hochevar on a one-year contract worth $4.56 million, thus avoiding arbitration.
+In 2012, he and the team settled on a one-year deal worth $3.51 million.
+The Royals announced on January 18, 2013, that they had reached an agreement with Hochevar on a one-year, $4.56 million contract, thus avoiding arbitration.